Larney11/mock-fetch-api/README.md

 #### otherwiseRespondWith()
-The otherwiseRespondWith() function sets the Response if the header does not match the header set in the withExpectedHeader() function
+The otherwiseRespondWith() function sets the response if the header specified with the  withExpectedHeader() function does not correspond with the header passed to the fetch() function.
 ```js
 otherwiseRespondWith(status, statusText)
 otherwiseRespondWith(401, 'not authorised')
 ```

 #### respondWith()
-The respondWith() function sets the Response if all the requirements specified with the when() and withExpectedHeader() functions correspond with what is passed to the fetch().
+The respondWith() function sets the response if all the requirements specified with the when() and withExpectedHeader() functions correspond with what is passed to the fetch() function.
 ```js
 respondWith(status, data)
 respondWith(401, '{"data":[{"text":"Hello"},{"text":"Goodbye"}]}')
 ```

 #### failNextCall()
-The failNextCall() function forces the fetch to reject().
+The failNextCall() function forces the fetch to reject.
 ```js
 failNextCall()
 ```

 ## Examples
-<strong>Check out the '__tests__' directory to view all examples. </strong> https://github.com/Larney11/mock-fetch-api/blob/master/__tests__/mock-fetch-api-test.js
+<strong>Check out the '__tests__' directory to view all examples. </strong> https://github.com/Larney11/mock-fetch-api/blob/master/tests/mock-fetch-api-test.js

 The following examples are unit tests using Jest.